Doroni Aerospace Carbon One (concept design)

 The company has an international team of engineers and designers prototype building, testing and ultimately, designing their production aircraft.
 The company is building a production prototype now but is not available for public viewing.

-Carbon One passenger eVTOL concept design aircraft
+Carbon One passenger eVTOL aircraft (concept design)

 Specifications:

-- Aircraft type: Passenger eVTOL concept design aircraft
+- Aircraft type: Passenger eVTOL aircraft (concept design)

 - Piloting: 1 pilot with manual and automatic flying controls.
 The pilot will have a joysticks for flight control.